 When you get it right for you and your family, a work-family balance has many benefits.

 Children with dads who are involved and interested in their lives are more likely to feel secure, confident and happy.
 Warmth and physical affection from fathers is associated with higher self-esteem and fewer social and emotional problems in children.

 A good work-family balance also lets you develop better relationships with your child and your partner.
-One Australian study found that fathers who were happier in their relationship with their partner also spent more time playing with their child and involving children in everyday activities.
+In fact, fathers who are happier in their relationships with their partners spend more time playing with their children and involving children in everyday activities.

 If you have a fulfilled family life, you’re likely to be happier at work.
 A strong commitment to both work and family can give you satisfaction and fulfilment in both areas of your life.

 This short video is about the changing role of fathers in raising children.
 Dads talk about being stay-at-home dads and getting more involved in caring for their children.
 They also share their experiences of being more involved in parenting than their own fathers were.